rudolfsspuris/MIPS-Simulator-Y2/README.md

 Reflection
 ==========================

-These are my reflections on the project, parts of which were submitted with the project.
+These are some of my reflections on the project, parts of which were submitted with the project.

 Time management
 ---------------